Getting bad credit peer loans is easy. More important is understanding your credit and getting back on track after the loan.

 Your monthly payment on the loan is made by check or automatic withdrawal and paying off your loan can actually help increase your credit score in more than a few ways.

-1) Creating a listing on Lending Club or other p2p lending sites takes a few minutes and involves your personal information and income.
+1) Creating a listing on Personal Loans or other p2p lending sites takes a few minutes and involves your personal information and income.
 None of the information on this first screen affects your credit score.